paulkarpenko/us-code-ui/uscode/title-10-armed-forces/chapter-205-defense-acquisition-system.md

 In addition to being transferred to this section as part of the renumbering of [section 2547 of this title](./chapter-chapter-149-chapter-chapter-149.md#section-2547), subsec. (b) of [section 2547 of this title](./chapter-chapter-149-chapter-chapter-149.md#section-2547) had also been directed to be transferred to [section 4274 of this title](./chapter-322-major-systems-and-major-defense-acquisition-programs-generally.md#section-4274) and redesignated as subsec. (a) of that section by Pub.
 L. 116–283, div.
 A, title XVIII, § 1847(e)(4)(B), Jan.
 1, 2021, 134 Stat.
 4257.
 Section 1847(e)(4)(B) of Pub.
 L. 116–283 was repealed by Pub.
 L. 117–81, div.
 A, title XVII, § 1701(r)(1)(B), Dec.
 27, 2021, 135 Stat.
 2149, effective as if included in title XVIII of Pub.
 L. 116–283.

 #### Amendments
+2025—Pub.
+L. 119–60, § 1801(c)(1)(A), substituted “Acquisition-related functions of service chiefs” for “Acquisition-related functions of chiefs of the armed forces” in section catchline.

+Subsec. (a).
+Pub.
+L. 119–60, § 1801(c)(1)(B)(i), (ii), in introductory provisions, substituted “service chiefs assist” for “Chief of Staff of the Army, the Chief of Naval Operations, the Chief of Staff of the Air Force, the Commandant of the Marine Corps, and the Chief of Space Operations assist” and inserted “, in accordance with the objectives established pursuant to [section 3102 of this title](./chapter-205-defense-acquisition-system.md#section-3102),” after “Secretary of the military department concerned”.

+Subsec. (a)(1) to (7).
+Pub.
+L. 119–60, § 1801(c)(1)(B)(iii), amended pars.
+(1) to (7) generally.
+Prior to amendment, pars.
+(1) to (7) read as follows:

+“(1) The development of requirements for equipping the armed force concerned (subject, where appropriate, to validation by the Joint Requirements Oversight Council pursuant to [section 181 of this title](./chapter-007-boards-councils-and-committees.md#section-181)).

+“(2) Decisions regarding the balancing of resources and priorities, and associated trade-offs among cost, schedule, technical feasibility, and performance on major defense acquisition programs.

+“(3) The coordination of measures to control requirements creep in the defense acquisition system.

+“(4) The recommendation of trade-offs among life-cycle cost, schedule, and performance objectives, and procurement quantity objectives, to ensure acquisition programs deliver best value in meeting the approved military requirements.

+“(5) Termination of development or procurement programs for which life-cycle cost, schedule, and performance expectations are no longer consistent with approved military requirements and levels of priority, or which no longer have approved military requirements.

+“(6) The development and management of career paths in acquisition for military personnel (as required by [section 1722a of this title](./chapter-087-defense-acquisition-workforce.md#section-1722a)).

+“(7) The assignment and training of contracting officer representatives when such representatives are required to be members of the armed forces because of the nature of the contract concerned.”

+Subsec. (b)(1).
+Pub.
+L. 119–60, § 1801(c)(2)(A), substituted “any requirements document” for “the program capability document supporting a Milestone B or subsequent decision” and “service chief concerned” for “chief of the armed force concerned”.

+Subsec. (b)(2).
+Pub.
+L. 119–60, § 1801(c)(2)(B)(i), in introductory provisions, substituted “service chief concerned” for “Chief of the armed force concerned” and “service chiefs concerned” for “chiefs of the armed forces concerned”.

+Subsec. (b)(2)(A).
+Pub.
+L. 119–60, § 1801(c)(2)(B)(ii), struck out “prior to entry into the Materiel Solution Analysis Phase under Department of Defense Instruction 5000.02” before semicolon at end.

+Subsec. (b)(2)(B).
+Pub.
+L. 119–60, § 1801(c)(2)(B)(iii), substituted “life-cycle cost, delivery schedule, performance objective, technical feasibility, and procurement quantity trade-offs” for “cost, schedule, technical feasibility, and performance trade-offs”.

+Subsec. (d).
+Pub.
+L. 119–60, § 1801(c)(3), amended subsec. (d) generally.
+Prior to amendment, subsec. (d) defined the terms “requirements creep”, ‘requirements document”, and “program capability document”.

 2021—Pub.
 L. 116–283, § 1808(a)(2), renumbered [section 2547 of this title](./chapter-chapter-149-chapter-chapter-149.md#section-2547) as this section.

 Subsec. (a).
 Pub.
 L. 116–283, § 924(b)(32), substituted “the Commandant of the Marine Corps, and the Chief of Space Operations” for “and the Commandant of the Marine Corps”.